making-data-science-count/statistical-programming-in-education/README.md

 - Using R Markdown (and its extensions)
 - Using git/GitHub
 - Accessing application programming interfaces
-- Managing larger data sources (and using distributed computing resources)
+- Managing and modeling larger data sources (and using distributed computing resources)
-- Modeling larger data sets
-- Using terminal/the command line
+- Using the terminal/command line